 - Tracking hearing loss and adjusting treatment plans accordingly

 Though hearing aid companies offer options that could be equally appropriate for many people, it’s these professional areas of expertise that make all the difference when it comes to your hearing.
 If you are not a dentist and have tooth decay, do you perform your own dental work?
 Can you perform your own eye exams and order lenses when you need vision correction?
 Why would your sense of hearing be treated differently?
-You can’t toss a treatment plan into your cart along with your pack of 100 pair of tube socks, case of printer paper and some milk.
+You can’t toss a treatment plan into your cart along with your pack of 100 pairs of tube socks, case of printer paper, and some milk.

 Quality of life versus cost: keep it stress-free